LukedeMunk/ESP32-8x8ledmatrix-big-display/README.md

 ### Installing

-Clone the repository, navigate to the `examples` map and try some examples.
+Clone the repository, navigate to the `examples` folder and try some examples.

 ## Internet controls